 1. George, please tell us about eDesign Interactive.

 eDesign Interactive is a web agency that offers 360° services in digital marketing.
-Our expertise is in creating fantastic user experiences through website design, corporate identity, web-based applications and digital marketing.
+Our expertise is in creating fantastic user experiences through website design, corporate identity, web-based applications, and digital marketing.
 The company was established in 2004.
-Since then, we have carried out over 1,000 interactive projects and have won 150 awards in world’s biggest web competitions- AWWWARDS, FWA, Webby Awards, Lovey Awards, CSS Design Awards, Davey Awards, etc. At this time, we have a team of 45 experts and offices in the US and Europe.
+Since then, we have carried out over 1,000 interactive projects and have won 150 awards in the world’s biggest web competitions- AWWWARDS, FWA, Webby Awards, Lovey Awards, CSS Design Awards, Davey Awards, etc. At this time, we have a team of 45 experts and offices in the US and Europe.

 2. How did you come up with the idea for eDesign Interactive?

 It’s never been a goal of mine to launch a company and make money.
 As such, I had no specific business idea.
 What I had was a burning desire to build cool things on the web.
-My “idea” and driving force came wrapped in motivation, excitement and sheer fixation.
+My “idea” and driving force came wrapped in motivation, excitement, and sheer fixation.
 I wanted to create gorgeous, interactive, and useful web projects.
 Very quickly I realized a solo designer couldn’t do those things alone.
 Creating stunning digital experiences requires a skillset hard to master by a single person.
 So I started assembling a circle of friends and new encounters.
 I was looking to connect with people who are exceptionally talented at coding, animations, graphic art, and illustrations to join us in our quest of creating cool stuff.
 At this point, I met people who shared the same passion for web design and we established eDesign.

 The agency still runs on the same core values we’ve been following from day one.
 Yet the notion of “company” in the corporate sense of the world is still absent.
-The office environment we work in is built on the spirit of creativity, freedom of imagination, teamwork and the joy of a job well done.
+The office environment we work in is built on the spirit of creativity, freedom of imagination, teamwork, and the joy of a job well done.

 3. What is the key to your company’s success?

 Success can be defined in many ways.
 To me, success is having the opportunity to do what we love for over 15 years.
-Success means creating interesting campaigns, challenging status quo, keep learning, striving to better ourselves daily, surround ourselves with great people and work together as a team.
+Success means creating interesting campaigns, challenging the status quo, keep learning, striving to better ourselves daily, surround ourselves with great people, and work together as a team.
 The key to eDesign’s accomplishments is teamwork.
 We aim to employ the best people in the industry that adder to our company values.
 Our philosophy is built around four pillars.
 We love what we do.
 We prioritize quality no matter what.
 We keep learning daily.
 We value our team and put people first.
 Those are our 4 keys to success.